 Also be aware that US Naturalization records cannot be corrected for someone who is deceased.

-We advise that you carefully review all of your required documents for consistency and address what needs to be corrected prior to your appointment.
 Once corrections are made, obtain the appropriate Apostille, have the document translated to Italian and submit it with your application.
-If you find that you are not able to obtain a correction, the Italian Consulate may advise you what your options are, if any, in order for you to be successful with your Italian dual citizenship application.
+If you find that you are not able to obtain an amendment, the Italian Consulate may advise you what your options are, if any, in order for you to be successful with your Italian dual citizenship application.
 At any rate, it's always helpful to have the Vital records office write up the reasons why a specific vital record cannot be amended.

 For assistance and to learn more, you can request a TELEPHONE CONSULTATION.